Berlandiera lyrata, Lyreleaf Greeneyes

 Common Name: Lyreleaf Greeneyes

-Also Called: Chocolate Daisy, Chocolate Flower, Greeneyes and Lyre-leaf.
+Also Called: Chocolate Daisy, Chocolate Flower, Green-eyed Lyre Leaf, Greeneyes, Lyre-leaf

 Family: Asteraceae, Sunflower Family

-Recorded Range: In the southwest United States; AZ, CO, KS, NM, OK and TX and northern Mexico.
+Recorded Range: Lyreleaf Greeneyes is found in the southwest United States; AZ, CO, KS, NM, OK and TX and northern Mexico.
+In the United States, the primary distribution of Lyreleaf Greeneyes is centered over New Mexico.
 In Arizona limited distribution the southern and southeast parts of the state.

 U.S. Weed Information: No data available.